How to rent a property in Dubai

 - Post-dated cheques to the value of the rent amount (can be one to 12 cheques depending upon your rental contract)

 Tenants are well protected from unscrupulous landlords in Dubai – all rental contracts must be registered with Ejari.
-This a mandatory record of your rental agreement at the Dubai Land Department and ensures the legality of the contract between landlords and tenants.
+This is a mandatory record of your rental agreement at the Dubai Land Department and ensures the legality of the contract between landlords and tenants.

 Do your homework by visiting various neighbourhoods you’re interested in (and at different times of the day to gauge traffic).
 Ask friends for recommendations, perhaps join a community group on social media to get genuine feedback from residents before you take the plunge.